davtango/RC4-Decryption-System/README.md

 ### prga.sv
 The third and final step is to implement the pseudo-random generation algorithm.
+Note the presence of both 'ct' and 'pt' arrays.
+These are also represented in hardware by additional RAM IPs (ctcore_mem.v, ptcore_mem.v) instantiated from Quartus and used to carry the ciphertext message and the plaintext messages respectively.
+Note that the ciphertext is a pascal string where the first byte denotes the length of the message.
 ```
 i = 0;
 j = 0;
 k = 1;
 holder = 0;

+message_length = ct[0];
+pt[0] = message_length;

 for(k = 1; k <= message_length; k++) {
   i = (i + 1) % 256;
   j = (j+s[i]) % 256;